Health Studies

 Breadth Requirements: Arts, Literature and Language

-HLTD52H3 - Special Topics in Health: Health Histories
+HLTD52H3 - Health Histories

 An examination of a health topic in historical perspective.
 The specific topics will vary from year to year, and may include: histories of race, racialization, and health policy; history of a specific medical tradition; or histories of specific health conditions, their medical and popular representations, and their treatment (e.g. historical changes in the understanding and representation of leprosy or depression).